Assessment of Learning

 - Optional: What, if any, assistance or support would be useful as you work on assessing student learning?

-- Programs that submitted a long report last year: Please describe your ongoing work specifically in relation to the report last year.
+- Programs that submitted a long report last year: Please briefly describe your ongoing work specifically in relation to the report last year.
 What (if anything) has been progressing as planned, and what (if anything) has changed?

 Opting Out